 - Do as much as you can online.
 Luckily there are lots of jobs and ways to make money online nowadays and so many work-related tasks that can be completed online too.
 Banking, admin, video meetings, etc. This will all save having to travel by car to the bank or meetings which will reduce costs and cut carbon emissions.

 - Recycle your old electronics.
-It’s really important to properly recycle any old computer equipment and do not just throw it into landfill!
-You may even be able to recoup some of the costs by selling for spares or repair on eBay.
+It’s really important to properly recycle any old computer equipment and not just throw it into a landfill!
+You may even be able to recoup some of the costs by selling as spares or repairs on eBay.

 - Add a plant.
 House plants look great, but they also help to clean and purify the air which is much better than you spraying chemical air freshener in your office space.